 As the simmering liquid, beer brings out all the meat's richness, giving the skin a beautiful color.
 The alcohol evaporates in the cooking, leaving only a delicate flavor to intrigue your palate.

 Any light beer will do (Miller Lite, Coors Light, Budweiser).
 You can use pilseners and pale ales but stay away from IPA and dark beer.
 If you don't cook with alcohol, you can omit the beer; no substitutions are necessary.

 - Pat the roast dry.
 With a sharp knife, score ½-inch wide strips through skin and fat, but not into the meat.

 - Place a rack over the roasting pan.
-Place shoulder on the top and rub with salt, rubbing it also into the skin slits.
+Place the shoulder on the top and rub it with salt, rubbing it into the skin slits.

 - Add water to the bottom of the pan.
 Put in a 480 degrees F preheated oven, then lower to 350 F and bake until skin is crispy and golden in color, about four hours.
 Pour beer over the roast.
 Bake 5 minutes longer.
 Let rest before slicing.